uncmatteth/BeTheChad/GAME_GUIDE.md

 ## Battles

-Battles in Chad Battles are turn-based encounters between players.
+Battles in Chad Battles are automatically simulated encounters between players.

 ### Battle Flow

-1. **Challenge**: One player challenges another
+1. **Challenge**: One player challenges another using the command `CHALLENGE @username TO BATTLE @RollMasterChad`
-2. **Preparation**: Equip items and select your waifu companion
-3. **Initiative**: Highest Drip Factor determines who goes first
-4. **Attack Phase**: Your Roast Level vs opponent's Cringe Resistance
-5. **Special Abilities**: Use class and waifu abilities tactically
-6. **Resolution**: First chad to reach zero HP loses
+2. **Simulation**: The system automatically simulates the entire battle based on each player's stats
+3. **Results**: The bot replies with a single tweet containing the full battle results
+4. **Rewards**: Winner receives Chadcoin and XP, loser receives some participation XP

 ### Battle Mechanics

+- **Outcome Determination**: Based on player stats (with some randomness for excitement)
 - **Damage Calculation**: Base damage = (Attacker's Roast Level × Clout Modifier) - (Defender's Cringe Resistance × Defense Modifier)
 - **Critical Hits**: Occur when your attack roll exceeds the opponent's defense by 50% or more, dealing 1.5× damage
 - **Class Matchups**: Different Chad classes have advantages against others
-- **Special Moves**: Each class has unique special moves with powerful effects

 ### Rewards